Tom Moreland Interchange

 Tom Moreland Interchange, colloquially known as Spaghetti Junction, is the interchange of Interstate 85 (I-85) and I-285, along with several access roads, in northern DeKalb County, Georgia, northeast of Atlanta and just to the south of Norcross in Gwinnett County.
 It is named for Tom Moreland, a former commissioner of the Georgia Department of Transportation (GDOT) from 1975 to 1987.

 I-85 is a major traffic corridor from the northeastern suburbs of Atlanta in the Gwinnett County area into downtown Atlanta.
 I-285 is a beltway around Atlanta.
 In the northern I-285 corridor, in the area from I-85 counterclockwise to I-75, there has been a large amount of development of office space.
 The design of Spaghetti Junction was intended to remove choke points and reduce congestion in the I-85 and I-285 interchange, which had been a cloverleaf.
+Since its reconstruction, the Atlanta metro area has continued to grow rapidly, and the interchange now consistently ranks as one of the worst traffic bottlenecks in the United States.